The Toyota Way: Translating the principles

-One consequence was when Toyota was given reports of sudden acceleration in its vehicles and the company faced a potential recall situation.
-There were questions if Toyota's crisis was caused by the company losing sight of its own principles.
-The Toyota Way, in this case, did not address the problem and provide direction on what the automaker would be doing, but managers instead protected the company and issued flat-out denials and placed the blame at others.
+One consequence was when Toyota was given reports of sudden acceleration in its vehicles, and the company faced an expensive recall situation.
+There were questions if Toyota's crisis was caused by the company losing sight of its principles.

+The Toyota Way did not address the problem and provide direction on what the automaker would be doing.
+Instead, managers protected the company.
+They issued flat-out denials and placed the blame on others.

 The consequence of the automaker's actions led to the 2009–11 Toyota vehicle recalls.

-Although one of the Toyota Way principles is to "build a culture of stopping to fix problems to get quality right the first time," Akio Toyoda, President and CEO, stated during Congressional hearings that the reason for the problems was that his "company grew too fast."
+Although one of the Toyota Way principles is to "build a culture of stopping to fix problems to get quality right the first time", Akio Toyoda, President and CEO, stated during Congressional hearings that the reason for the problems was that his "company grew too fast."
 Toyota management had determined its goal was to become the world's largest automotive manufacturer.

 According to some management consultants, when the pursuit of growth took priority, the automaker "lost sight of the key values that gave it its reputation in the first place."